birendpatel/lemon/README.md

 # Installation Guide

 1. Clone this repository or download and extract the zip file
-2. Change into the new directory with `cd ./lemon`
+2. Change into the new directory with `cd lemon`
-3. Execute the command `sudo python3 build.py install`
+3. Execute the command `sudo python3 build install`
 4. You're done!
-Execute `lemon [source file]` or `lemon --help`.
+Lemon is ready to use.
-5. Uninstall the compiler with `sudo python3 build.py uninstall`
+5. Uninstall the compiler with `sudo python3 build uninstall`

 # License